-Since most of us are staying at home, what better time to get a jumpstart on the guild’s latest charity project: sewing 960 liberated-cross blocks for making 20 twin quilts as donations for Epiphany House.
+Since most of us are staying at home, what better time to get involved in the guild’s latest charity project: sewing 960 liberated-cross blocks for making 20 twin quilts as donations for Epiphany House.

-Community Outreach had already planned a sewathon at QuiltAway, hoping participants would piece the blocks over the four-day retreat in June.
-But now Jessica Church and Adrienne Hickman are inviting all SFQG members to join in, and they’re making it easy for everyone to participate.
+Community Outreach is inviting all SFQG members to get involved, and making it easy for everyone to participate.
 You’ll find pictures to inspire you on this page (including Anna Chan’s All is Bright Upon that Cross, at left) and step-by-step instructions from the LollyQuiltz blog.
 Plus, there’s a prize for the person who pieces the most blocks.

 What You Need to Know